LumKitty/MiLight3/README.md

 milight.close()	                   # Write out the current values to the status file - must call this before
                                    # exitting as it's used for saving bulb state information
 ```
-# iBox light support
+# iBox light support ***BROKEN***
 Same commands as above only in the form milight.ibox.off()
 Not all make sense (eg. saturation) and some don't even work as the documentation is wrong
-Please don't consider iBox support ready for production use, in fact don't use it at all!
+Please don't consider iBox support ready for production use, in fact don't use it at all, seriously!